-Pulling open the pants and/or groping to verify that yes, indeed, s/he's all woman.
-(Though one would suppose that a person's own physiological sensations would give this away…)
+- Pulling open the pants and/or groping to verify that yes, indeed, they're all woman.

-Shocked realization s/he was just feeling him/herself up. (optional) Or alternately, being interrupted by an appalled bystander, usually female.
+- Shocked realization they were just feeling themself up. (optional) Or alternately, being interrupted by an appalled bystander, usually female.

 This may be related to the famous Five Stages of Grief: Denial, Anger, Bargaining, Depression and Acceptance.
 But with a greater focus on boobies.